alisw/AliPhysics/PWG/EMCAL/READMEemcCorrections.txt

 // It is EXTREMELY important to run this function in your run macro! correctionTask->Initialize();
 ~~~

+Note that this should be added after `CDBconnect`, which is required to use the correction framework.

 ## LEGO Train Wagon                                             {#emcCorrectionsLEGOTrainWagon}